5GSEC/OAI-5G-Docker/SE-RAN-OAI-Deployment-Guide.md

 ```
 cd mobi-expert-xapp
+git checkout pbest
 ./build.sh
 ```

+Please make sure the MobiFlow-Auditor xApp is up and running.
 Deploy the xApp to the `riab` RIC namespace:

 ```
 ./install_xapp.sh